bitrise-io/devcenter/docs/bitrise-cli/create-your-own-step.md

 ### Submodules and dependencies

 __Do not use submodules, or require any other resource downloaded on-demand in your Step__.
 Try to include everything required for your Step in the Step's repository.
-Otherwise you can run into problems if, say, the Step fails to download a resource because of a network error.
+Otherwise you can run into problems if, say, the Step fails to download a resource because of a network error or some authorization problem.

 In the case of submodules, you should include the content of the other repository instead of using it as a submodule of your Step's repository.